Your Guide to Authentic Regional Eats

 500 Central Ave.
 SW

 Opened in 1929 and originally known as the Coney Island Café (for the chili-topped “Coney Island” hot dogs on the menu), Lindy’s Coffee Shop is a culinary relic of old Route 66 through the heart of Albuquerque.
-Although it is no longer open round-the-clock as it once was, it is still a slice-of-life diner where many regulars come to chat at the counter all morning long.
+Although it is no longer open round-the-clock as it once was, it remains a slice-of-life diner where many regulars come to chat at the counter all morning long.

 Lindy’s is an especially good place to know about if you are breezing through town in a hurry and are hungry for breakfast.
 In a crockpot near the gorgeous antique cash register is an assortment of hand-holdable breakfast burritos, which are tortillas wrapped around bacon, egg, and cheese with red or green chili.
 Excellent on-the-go eats!

 It is said that Muhammad Ali once came to Lindy’s to eat a bowl of red chili which, while not of the sophisticated and high-priced Santa Fe style, is a hearty bowl of good, rib-sticking diner fare with a genuine New Mexico zest.
 The menu is a big and familiar, including all sorts of hamburgers, Greek salad, and blue plate specials.
-We are especially fond of Lindy’s five-dollar meat loaf dinner: big, chunky slabs of moist loaf accompanied by smooth whipped potatoes and blanketed with brown gravy.
+We are especially fond of Lindy’s meat loaf dinner: big, chunky slabs of moist loaf accompanied by smooth whipped potatoes and blanketed with brown gravy.

 people found the review helpful.
 Was it helpful to you?